asmallwebfirm/lang_dropdown_remind/README.txt

 # Language Switcher Reminder

-This module is an add-on to the Language Switcher Dropdown module; it provides users with a client-side reminder that the content they're currently viewing is available in their preferred language as configured in their browser.
+This module helps users learn your language navigation system; it provides them with a client-side reminder that the content they're currently viewing is available in their preferred language as configured in their browser.

 ---------------------------------------